apache/spark/docs/mllib-gbt.md

   </tbody>
 </table>

-## Usage guide
+## Usage tips

 We include a few guidelines for using GBTs by discussing the various parameters.
 We omit some decision tree parameters since those are covered in the [decision tree guide](mllib-decision-tree.html).

-* **loss**: See the section above for information on losses and their applicability to tasks (classification vs. regression).
+* **`loss`**: See the section above for information on losses and their applicability to tasks (classification vs. regression).
 Different losses can give significantly different results, depending on the dataset.

-* **numIterations**: This sets the number of trees in the ensemble.
+* **`numIterations`**: This sets the number of trees in the ensemble.
 Each iteration produces one tree.
 Increasing this number makes the model more expressive, improving training data accuracy.
 However, test-time accuracy may suffer if this is too large.

-* **learningRate**: This parameter should not need to be tuned.
+* **`learningRate`**: This parameter should not need to be tuned.
 If the algorithm behavior seems unstable, decreasing this value may improve stability.

-* **algo**: The algorithm or task (classification vs. regression) is set using the tree [Strategy] parameter.
+* **`algo`**: The algorithm or task (classification vs. regression) is set using the tree [Strategy] parameter.

 ## Examples